 Which Hand Thumb Crease to See?

 Compare both thumbs to see if they’re different.
 It is possible that the non-dominant hand has a different meaning.
 It may be showing more about the financial status of the person, like if they are earning a steady income.
 Therefore, a split or broken up island would represent poor financial stability.
-A perfect island then suggests stability.
+A perfect island can suggest stability.

 - A small island on the end of the crease on the dominant hand can represent a family which has grown children.
 It might suggest the family is smaller, as in maybe some of the children have become adults and are independent of the family.
 It could also mean a family or marriage later in life.